krischik/SteemRubyTutorial/Documents/Part-17.md

 ## What Will I Learn?

-This tutorial shows how to interact with the Steem blockchain and Steem database using Ruby.
+This tutorial shows how to write unit tests for Steem blockchain and Steem database using Ruby.
 When using Ruby you have three APIs available to chose: **steem-api**, **steem-mechanize** and **radiator** which differentiates in how return values and errors are handled:

 * **steem-api** uses closures and exceptions and provides low level computer readable data.
 * **steem-mechanize** drop in replacement for steem-api with more performat network I/O